patrickisgreat/gabler-youngston/src/pages/team/team-morgan-gabler.md

   also seen her work published in numerous trade journals, including recent articles on retail illumination and light pollution in Architectural Lighting and Professional Lighting Design magazines.
-Morgan has received six International Illumination Design Awards, an Edison Award of Merit and an Edison Award for Sustainable Design.
+Morgan has received six International Illumination Design Awards, an Edison Award of Merit, and an Edison Award for Sustainable Design.
 ---